vsariola/shader-holiday-card/README.md

 But there is! 🎉 It's called barrier-grid animations (🚧-🏁).
 Today we will show how you can convert your shader into an animated holiday card.

-Sneak peek of the result:
+Sneak peek of the result (click to watch on Youtube):

 [![Video showing a animated holiday card made from shader](https://img.youtube.com/vi/iDa7Zn4C6UA/0.jpg)](https://www.youtube.com/watch?v=iDa7Zn4C6UA)